PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 "Here it is.", The Tailor pointed towards the approaching town.
 Tom was ready to sit down.
 "I need to see the smithy while we're here.", Tom offered a blind nod of agreement, "We're going to need a few things.
 And provisions."

-Someone was slumped on the floor against the side of the first building they could see.
-"He's drunk."; explained The Tailor as they passed him.
-"The smith is this way, he's the nicest person in this town."
+As they approached the first of the town's buildings, Tom could see somebody slumped on the floor against the side of the wall.
+"He's drunk.": explained The Tailor, as they passed him.
+"The smith is this way", he pointed, "he's the nicest person in this town."

+Rats darted away as they walked through an accidental ally made of competing buildings.
+The size of the rats, Tom instantly judged afluence.
+Plenty of them too.

+A high wooden wall emmerged in front of them, as they escaped the increasing maze of building gaps.
+The Tailor slowed and stopped, staring at the high wall.
+"Smaller than I remembered."; the wall spanned a distance as far as Tom could see.
+A door